lupyuen/nuttx-star64/README.md

   if (ret == OK)
     {
       /* Enable the interrupt (RX and TX interrupts are still disabled
-       * in the UART
+       * in the UART */
-       */
-      ////Enable later:
+      ////Enable Interrupt later:
       ////up_enable_irq(priv->irq);
 ```